 You're in a great position to keep the photography complementary and in-line with the brand's image, so use all your creative direction to its full advantage.

-Re-touching can be a fantastic way to iron out imperfections.
-However any re-touching work should be completely invisible to any future viewer.
+Retouching can be a fantastic way to iron out imperfections.
+However, any retouching work should be completely invisible to any future viewer.
 When it comes to retouching, less is more.

 If a heavy amount of retouching is required, make sure you get a good second opinion on the finished outcome.
 The most powerful images are created with good photography and minimal retouching, so always try and get the result you want in the initial image, rather than relying on later work.

 Take your ideas and let them grow: if the project allows, think of twists that you can make to a concept to make it your own.

 Choosing the right camera is key – take a look at our guide to the best cameras for creatives (opens in new tab) if you need some guidance.
 Your camera needs to work for you.
 Make sure it has settings and accessories to compliment the uses you might have for it.
 Things to think about are: image quality (megapixels and built-in noise reduction), adaptability (lenses and accessories), shutter speed, ISO and tethering.

 Experiment and find out which lenses work best for different situations; 28-135mm will cover you for most jobs.
 As a rule, use 21-35mm for a wide-angle landscape photo; 35-70mm for normal street and documentary shots; and 70-135mm for medium telephoto and portraiture.

 Always be prepared and have spare batteries, a charger and memory cards to hand on your shoot.
 Think about investing in a tripod and external flash gun, and remember that you can always hire bigger equipment, rather than shelling out at the beginning.

 If you're not confident with large-scale main shoot equipment, get an assistant.
-They can be cheap and incredibly handy.
+They can be reasonably priced and incredibly handy.